blockchainamm/blockchainamm/README.md

 ### Hi there, I'm Appan 👋

 ## I'm a software engineer 💻, and travel enthusisat 📸!
----

-I love the entire process of find insights from data and developing innovative applications.
+I enjoy the entire process of find insights from data and developing innovative software applications.

 ## 🔭 I’m currently working on projects involving